Icinga/icinga2/doc/12-icinga2-api.md

   Parameter    | Type      | Description
   -------------|-----------|--------------
-  next\_check  | timestamp | **Optional.** The next check will be run at this time.
-If omitted, the current time is used. force\_check | boolean   | **Optional.** Defaults to `false`.
+  next\_check  | Timestamp | **Optional.** The next check will be run at this time.
+If omitted, the current time is used. force\_check | Boolean   | **Optional.** Defaults to `false`.
 If enabled, the checks are executed regardless of time period restrictions and checks being disabled per object or on a global basis.

 In addition to these parameters a [filter](12-icinga2-api.md#icinga2-api-filters) must be provided.
 The valid types for this action are `Host` and `Service`.